Uncorrelated estimations of $H_0$ redshift evolution from DESI baryon acoustic oscillation observations: Data

-The last sample is the Pantheon+ SNe Ia sample \citep{2022ApJ...938..113S}.
-This sample consists of 1701 light curves of 1550 distinct SNe Ia spanning $0.01 \leq z \leq 2.26$.
+The data for the final sample is extracted from the Pantheon+ SNe Ia sample \citep{2022ApJ...938..113S}.
+The Pantheon+ sample consists of 1,701 light curves of 1,550 distinct SNe Ia spanning $0.01 \leq z \leq 2.26$.
 The uniform intrinsic luminosity makes it a standard candle, which is crucial for measuring the Hubble constant especially at low redshifts.
+Considering the dependence of low-redshift data points on peculiar velocity corrections, we only use SNe Ia with $z > 0.01$ here.
+After removing the data that do not meet the criteria, the sample used in this research includes 1,583 data points.